Engr-Raihan/VPS-Hosting-Setup/README.md

 # Test the change
 sudo sshd -t

-# If test passes, restart SSH
+# If test passes, restart SSH (Ubuntu 24.04 uses 'ssh' not 'sshd')
-sudo systemctl restart sshd
+sudo systemctl restart ssh

 # Keep your current session open!
 # Open NEW terminal and test (replace YOUR_SERVER_IP):